#StreetSmarts: See and Be Seen

 — Jack Naiper (@LifeAsJUICE) July 5, 2015

-It’s awesome to have and use multimodal means to get around NYC.
+It’s awesome to use a lot of ways to get around the city.

 “Everybody on the streets deserves respect.
 Before you use the streets you got to check, check.”